szhaomsft/Cognitive-Speech-SRSample/README.md

 # Cognitive-Speech-SRSample
-Community samples to use Cognitive SR services
+This repo keeps some community contributed samples to use Cognitive SR services.
+It is provided AS IT IS without any additional WARRANTY.

+# License

+All samples are licensed with the MIT License.